alongalperin/store_open/README.md

 The project has package.json which we will help us install the dependencies.

 In the package.json file we have entry for installing MySQL client.
-**If you use SQL environment that is not MySQL you can remove this line from package.json: "mysql": "^2.15.0".**
+**If you are using SQL environment that is not MySQL you can remove this line from package.json: "mysql": "^2.15.0".**

 #### Run the Project
 Open command line and navigate to the project path.